Join the Brit-Am E-Mail Discussion Group

 After Ruth continued on with Noami to Beth-Lehem in the territory of Judah she was known as "the Moabitess" (Ruth 1:22, 2:26).
 In Beth-Lehem Ruth joined the poor people who were allowed to follow the reapers and glean for themselves what was left behind.
 She chanced to come upon the fields of Boaz who was a local potentate and relative of Noami.
 Boaz welcomed her and gave her favored treatment.

-These words are pertinent to someone who was born a non-Israelite and who came of their own free will to join themselves to Israel and place their trust in the God of Israel.
+These words are pertinent to someone who was born a non-Israelite and who came of their own volition to join themselves to Israel and place their trust in the God of Israel.

-On the other hand, someone who was born an Israelite would have been obligated to act in such a manner and laudations of that kind would not have been relevant.
+Someone who was born an Israelite would have been obligated to act in such a manner as Ruth did and laudations of that kind would not have been relevant.
 Ruth had not been born an Israelite but had acted of her own free will and made a choice of her own.
-She was an exception and had acted exceptionally.
+She was an exception and had acted exceptionally and was praised for it.

 Boaz decided to marry Ruth but he was an old man (Ruth 3:10), wealthy, and with the status of a local ruler.
 He needed to act with circumspection.